Galaxy is an open-source platform for FAIR data analysis that enables users to:

 The European Galaxy server

 The European Galaxy server UseGalaxy.eu is maintained primarily by the Freiburg Galaxy Team in collaboration with other academic groups across Europe and with the US Galaxy team.
-Please check our Terms of Service and data retention police before using the server.
+Please check our Terms of Service and data retention policy before using the server.
 We offer thousands of tools, increased quota on temporary basis, and compute infrastructure for trainers through Training Infrastructure as a Service (TIaaS).

 Projects